 Do you know what your members want?
-Does your community give you its opinions, or have you ever asked?
-Surveys are an excellent way to gather feedback en masse to inform the business decisions that affect your community.
+Does your community give you its opinion, or have you ever asked?
+A community survey is an excellent way to gather feedback en masse to inform the business decisions that affect your community.

 When planning a complete redesign of Smiley360.com, a community of consumers who experience brands for free and share their opinions, getting the input of members was essential.
 After all, our community lives on our site and our site lives because of our community, so members should have a say in any major changes we make to it.